 Remember that you need enough storage space in your mail service to use the email method.
 This should be fine if you share multiple photos most of the time.

-Saving photos from WhatsApp chats is important for many users.
 If you are one of them, now you know how to do it using the various methods available.

-How to save photos from WhatsApp
+How to save a photo to the gallery from WhatsApp (from a specific chat):